SheemaMasood381/CheapestBuy_Internet_of_agents_lablab_september2025/README.md

 ---

-### 🔗 Embed on Your Website
+### 🔗 Embed on Your Website For Third Party Websites

-Add this snippet in your webpage to instantly enable CheapestBuy.AI widget:
+Third-party websites can rent CheapestBuy.AI Agent and embed it as a widget to ease their customers’ shopping experience.

 ```html
 <!-- Embed CheapestBuy.AI Agent -->